getsafle/safle-swaps-v2/README.md

     - `fromContractDecimal` - decimal of source token
     - `fromQuantity` - source quantity in wei
     - `slippageTolerance` - Slippage tolerance percentage in integer

+6. Get approval transaction: This method returns the approval transaction

+    `await swap.getRatesapprovalRawTransaction({ walletAddress, fromContractAddress, fromQuantity });`

+    - `walletAddress` - public address of the wallet for the transaction
+    - `fromContractAddress` - contract address of source token
+    - `fromQuantity` - source quantity in wei